spacetelescope/nirspec_pipe_testing_tool/README.md

 dec_targ = -27.79127312,  v2_targ = 393.86285, v3_targ = -424.00329, and aper_angle = 45.0.

-Please note that there is a known bug in the ```extract_1d``` step, which can be minimized by setting the aperture angle to 45.0
+Please note that there is a known bug in the ```extract_1d``` step, which can be minimized by setting the aperture angle to 45.0.
+But this fix only works for for NON-MOS data,

 To fix the keywords use the following command from the terminal:
 ```bash